-At their August 11, 2021 meeting, the Design Review Committee unanimously recommended that the application be forwarded to Council with a recommendation to approve for the reasons that the proposal will support a diverse demographic to the units and the massing is well considered with the following conditions:
+At their August 11, 2021, meeting, the Design Review Committee unanimously recommended that the application be forwarded to Council with a recommendation to approve for the reasons that the proposal will support a diverse demographic to the units and the massing is well considered with the following conditions:

-Applicant to examine opportunities to increase bicycle parking beyond the 1:1 unit-stall ratio

-• Applicant to improve the vehicle parking layout to increase the number of parking stalls to meet the recommendations outlined in the Watt Parking Study.
+- Applicant to examine opportunities to increase bicycle parking beyond the 1:1 unit-stall ratio - Applicant to improve the vehicle parking layout to increase the number of parking stalls to meet the recommendations outlined in the Watt Parking Study.

-In response to the Design Review Committee's recommendation, the applicant increased the number of bicycle parking spaces in the parkade to 62 + 1 e-bike space and increased the number of bike rack spaces outside to 18.
+In response to the Design Review Committee's recommendation, the applicant increased the number of bicycle parking spaces in the parkade to 57 bike spaces including 5 spaces for oversized bikes and increased the number of bike rack spaces outside to 18.